-Rare-earth element or lanthanides or inner transition elements are the chemical elements from cerium (Ce) to lutetium (Lu) or 4f-block elements of the periodic table.
-Lanthanum is part of d-block elements due to their outer electronic configuration (5d16s2) but they show a single oxidation number or state +3 and occur in the same ore deposits as the lanthanides.
-Therefore, lanthanum is the part of lanthanides.
+Rare earth elements or lanthanides or inner transition metals are the chemical elements from cerium (Ce) to lutetium (Lu) or f-block elements of the periodic table.
+Lanthanum is part of d-block elements according to their outer electronic configuration (5d16s2).
+The physical and chemical properties and common oxidation number or state are similar to that of the lanthanides series.
+Therefore, lanthanum is part of the lanthanides series.
 The seventeen elements (fifteen lanthanides and two elements like scandium and yttrium) together are called rare earth elements.

-The name rare earth was given to them because they are extracted from oxides for which the ancient name is earth.
+The name lanthanides are given rare earth elements because they are extracted from oxides for which the ancient name is earth.
 The elemental oxides of these metals are considered to be rare.
 The term rare earth elements are avoided now because many of these elements are no longer rare but abundant.

 The general electronic configuration of lanthanides are 4f0, 2 to 14 5d0,1 6s2.
 The elements scandium and yttrium are considered to d-block elements.
-Due to chemical properties and occurrence, these two elements also the member of rare earth family.
+But due to chemical properties and occurrence, these two elements also the member of rare earth family.

 |Scandium (Sc)||21||[Ar] 3d1 4s2|